Long Call Calculator

 How to Read the P/L Chart

-The cyan line shows your theoretical P/L at the time of entering the trade.
-You can see that if the stock rises immediately after entry, you can profit even if the stock price is below the expiration breakeven price.
-The difference between the T+0 (entry) and Expiration line shows you time decay-how much you will lose from the passage of time through expiration.
+The cyan line (T+0) represents your theoretical P/L at trade entry.
+If the stock rises immediately after entry, you can profit even if its price remains below the expiration breakeven.
+The gap between the T+0 (entry) and expiration lines illustrates time decay—the amount lost as time passes until expiration.

 Using This Calculator

-2. Strike Price: The price at which you can buy shares with the call option
+2. Strike Price: The price at which you can buy shares using the call option

-3. Premium: The price you pay for the option (multiply by 100 * number of contracts for total cost/risk)
+3. Premium: The amount you pay for the option position.
+Multiply your option's entry price by 100 and the number of contracts for your total cost and risk. ($5 entry price x 100 x 3 contracts = $1,500 premium paid)

-4. Days to Expiration: Time remaining until the option expires
+4. Days to Expiration: How much time is left until the option expires

-5. Implied Volatility: Market's expectation of future stock price movements, as implied by the stock's option prices
+5. Implied Volatility: The market's expectation of future stock price movements, as implied by the stock's option prices

 Chris Butler